EcsRx/ecsrx/docs/framework/systems.md

 more fine grained control over how you deal with the entities matched.

-Rather than the `SystemExecutor` doing most of the work for you and managing the subscriptions and entity interactions this just provides you the `GroupAccessor` for the entities targetted and its up to you to control how they are dealt with.
+Rather than the `SystemExecutor` doing most of the work for you and managing the subscriptions and entity interactions this just provides you the `GroupAccessor` for the entities targeted and its up to you to control how they are dealt with.

 The `StartSystem` method will be triggered when the system has been added to the executor, and the `StopSystem`